 The solution (not so original or new) is contactless drilling.

 Paul Woskov of MIT, whose research underpins Quaise's approach, took 10 years just to demonstrate the physics involved in this technology.
 The system for drilling without touching the rock includes a beam of millimeter wave energy, an electromagnetic frequency in microwave territory generated by a gyrotron on the surface.
-The microwave beam is "shot" into the hole of the drill along with a gas (nitrogen, air or argon) and vaporizes the rock layers deep in the Earth.
-Then the gas binds to the vaporized rock and carries it to the surface like a cloud of volcanic ash.
+The microwave beam is "shot" into the hole of the drill along with a gas (nitrogen, air or argon) and vaporizes the layers of rock deep into the Earth.
+Then the gas binds to the vaporized rock and brings it to the surface like a cloud of volcanic ash.

 The first tests, the result of the grants received, will start in 2024.